xlsrln/cat/site/teams.md

 superturbo was founded in 1967 by a small group of British privateers - and has evolved into an internationally-based outfit. our team has a long relationship with the manufacturers of ‘il gorilla’, ensuring that our team always aims to bring home victories, without compromising style. superturbo - the crowd’s choice.

-members: turbo, Dryout, Franky M, kk135, Late
+members: turbo, Dryout, Franky M, kk, Late

 #